Lahma712/Simple-Calculator/README.md

 This is a small project written in Python 3.7.
 It is a simple calculator.
-To use it, simply enter your calculation by pressing ENTER after each element (number or operator), The calculation will look vertical.
+To use it, simply enter your calculation by pressing ENTER after each element (number or operator).
+The calculation will look vertical.
 Write a '=' in order to display the result.